celigo/integrator-api-docs/index.md

 # Introduction
 The Integrator is an API first platform.
-Every new feature gets released here first, and then shortly later in the UI.
+Every new feature gets released here first, and then shortly after in the UI.
 The Integrator API is RESTful, uses JSON, and is secured by Bearer Tokens.
 The target audience for the API is developers who wish to build integration based apps.
 Complementing the API, the Integrator supports a rich customization framework.
 The integrations that you build can include an installer, settings pages, along with any number of hooks (hooks give you the ability to write your own custom code, and are useful for requirements that cannot be implemented via configuration alone).
 Any integrations that you build can be listed in the Integrator Marketplace for easy install by any other Integrator user.
 Enjoy!

 ## Quick Start
 ## Authentication